Paris – a city that is on everyone’s must visit list ! And here is what you can do in Paris in 72 hours !

 Do a Paris Walk with Ludovic

-I don’t think there is a better way to see a city than walk it and specially so when you are in Europe.
-Everyday in Paris we walked around 25000-30000 steps (as my fitbit told me) but take a guided short walk with a local, specially of the off beat areas.
+I don’t think there is a better way to see a city than walk it and especially so when you are in Europe.
+Every day in Paris we walked around 25000-30000 steps (as my fitbit told me) but take a guided short walk with a local, especially of the off beat areas.
 We did one with Ludovic called see Paris like a Parisian/Off the Beaten Track (link to the walk here) and I think it was the 3 hours that we enjoyed the most in Paris.
 Besides, taking us to some of the areas and think that we would have never gone by ourselves, things that are never found in a guidebook, he also gave us valuable suggestions on how else to plan the rest of the time in the city.

 Ludovic’s tour took us through lesser known streets of Paris, pointing us to small pacman and other designs which exist in many corners of Paris streets, view of a gorgeous vertical garden, and then some more street art.

 He showed some lesser popular churches, a walk across the canal, one of the best bakeries (I think I had the best Croissant ever), Du Pain Et Des Edees (10th Arr, Rue Yyes Toudic), a visit to Ghetto Museum (Le Comptoir Général) and ended at a local Paris food market with the freshest produce ever.

 And oh I even spotted a Punjab store 😉

 That’s our group with Ludovic at the end of the walk

 It is probably one of the most beautiful churches I have seen in recent times, said of have been build over a period of 185 years from 1160 to 1345, it is the finest example of French Gothic Architecture.
 The Church building is gorgeous and so peaceful, inspite of the buzzing crowds.